England | Scotland | Wales | Northern Ireland | Ireland

 All the doctors within the practice are firmly committed to this test as an easy and painless means of detecting the very earliest signs of cancer of the cervix and they wish to persuade as many of our ladies as soon as possible to take advantage of this test.
 Please make an appointment with the practice nurse.

-Are carried out by our practice nurse.
-She also gives out travel advice to ensure good health whilst abroad.
+Our Practice Nurse gives out travel advice to ensure good health whilst abroad.

 We actively promote this vaccination on all our over 65yr old and ‘At Risk’ patients.
 We run a clinic, which normally falls around the end September - 1st two weeks of October each year.
 Please look out for dates leading up to this campaign.